linode/apl-docs/docs/ce-configure-teams.md

 sidebar_label: Teams
 ---

-When you are running Otomi in CE mode or doing local development, you will operate on values directly and have to apply them manually.
+When you are running Otomi in CE mode or doing local development, you will operate on the values directly and have to apply them manually.
 Before you can start creating Services, Jobs and Secrets, you first need to create a Team.
 Follow these steps to create a team after deploying Otomi CE:

 ## Install Otomi CLI (optional)